Frzurita/contacts-app/README.md

 # Contacts app

-This is an example of product built in nestJS and ReactJS using Postgres as a data base.
+This is an example of a product built in nestJS and ReactJS using Postgres as a data base.

 ## How to use it